Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Learning from the Documentation the Sandbox.

 \section{Learning from the Documentation \& the Sandbox.}

-\cref{tab:learning} shows the results of the models under the standard set up (which includes the documentation, but not the sandbox learning) as well as models without the documentation ($-$D), and/or with the sandbox learning experience (+L).
+\cref{tab:learning} shows the results of the models under the standard set up (which includes the documentation, but not the sandbox learning) as well as models without the documentation (ND), and/or with the sandbox learning experience (SB).
 While there is a strong trend that reasoning models are able to effectively leverage the documentation to improve gameplay, the results are more mixed on the benefits of sandbox learning.
-Notably, GPT5 appears to be the only model that seems capable of generating useful learnings during sandbox mode, and is only able to reliably do so on the easy difficulty.
-This aligns with our qualitative inspection of the learnings generated.
+Only GPT-5 (ND+easy, medium), GPT-5-Nano (ND+medium), and Grok-4 (medium) are ever able to derive an average benefit from sandbox learning, however this seems sensitive to game difficulty, with GPT-5 seemingly most reliably able to learn from the sandbox.
+While strong results cannot be drawn due to the high variance, this trend aligns with our qualitative inspection of the learnings generated.
 From human experience, this sandbox mode is incredibly useful, and we believe exploring how to effectively use these interactions is an exciting avenue for future work.